truenas/middleware/docs/userguide/index.rst

 |             |                   |                                                                           |
 +-------------+-------------------+---------------------------------------------------------------------------+

-As soon as you add or edit a sysctl, the running kernel will change that variable to the value you specify.
+**NOTE:** as soon as you add or edit a *Sysctl*, the running kernel will change that variable to the value you specify.
 As long as the sysctl exists, that value will persist across reboots and upgrades.
+However, when you add a *Loader*, the changes you make will not take effect until the system is rebooted as loaders are only read when the kernel is loaded at boot time.
+As long as the loader exists, your changes will persist at each boot and across upgrades.

+Any sysctls or loaders that you add will be listed alphabetically in System → Tunables → View Tunables.
+To change the value of an existing tunable, click its Edit button.
+To remove a tunable, click its Delete button.

-Note that any sysctl that is read-only will require a reboot to enable the setting change.
-You can verify if a sysctl is read-only by attempting to change it from Shell.
-For example, to change the value of *net.inet.tcp.delay_ack* to *1* , use the command
+Some sysctls are read-only will require a reboot to enable the setting change.
+You can verify if a sysctl is read-only by first attempting to change it from
-**sysctl net.inet.tcp.delay_ack=1**.
+Shell.
+For example, to change the value of *net.inet.tcp.delay_ack* to *1* , use the command **sysctl net.inet.tcp.delay_ack=1**.
 If the sysctl value is read-only, an error message will indicate that the setting is read-only.
 If you do not get an error, the setting is now applied.
 However, for the setting to be persistent across reboots, the sysctl must be added in System → Sysctls.

-Any MIBs that you add will be listed in System → Sysctls → View Sysctls.
-To change the value of a MIB, click its Edit button.
-To remove a MIB, click its Delete button.

 At this time, the GUI does not display the sysctl MIBs that are pre-set in the installation image.
 9.3 ships with the following MIBs set::